shaxi1/shaxi1/README.md

-Computer Science student with passion for low level programming and everyting Linux related.
+Computer Science student with a passion for low-level programming and everyting Linux-related.